Lucas5990/T10-technical-challenge/README.md

 #### If i had more time i would:

 - Use setup and teardown hooks/steps to avoid repeating myself;
-- Work on the report of run test cases/suits.
+- Work on the execution reports.